İ: Issues

 The dotted and dotless I characters have caused issues in computing.
 Languages like Turkish have four variants of the letter I (as opposed to two in English).
 This causes problems when, instead of the original mapping of i to I, Turkish maps i to the new İ, and ı to I, frequently breaking software logic.

 Usage in other languages

 Both the dotted and dotless I can be used in transcriptions of Rusyn to allow distinguishing between the letters Ы and И, which would otherwise be both transcribed as "y", despite representing different phonemes.
 Under such transcription the dotted İ would represent the Cyrillic І, and the dotless I would represent either Ы or И, with the other being represented by "Y".

+Diacritics

+The letter İ can be found with an acute, grave, tilde, ogonek or stroke accent.